 - Employment Eligibility Verification, Form I-9

 - Criminal Background Check - for University employees (faculty, staff and students)

-- The E-Packet provides access to certain new employee HRM documents and policies.
+- The E-Packet provides access to certain new employee HR documents and policies.
 These forms or the e-packet page must be provided to your employees.
 This includes, but is not limited to Conditions and Regulations, FERPA Acknowledgement, Standards of Conduct, and Alcohol & Drug Abuse Policy.

 Who/What is a Non-Benefit Eligible New Hire/Rehire?

 A new hire is an employee hired by the University for the first time and who has never held an appointment at UT Dallas.
 The required information regarding the employee's job appointment, employment status, salary, personal data, and tax status is obtained from the forms that the Admin Unit and employee complete.